ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Combining Preferences {#combining}

-The application might have multiple preference expressions, obtained using different methods.
+The application might have multiple statements of preference, obtained using different methods.

-If multiple preference expressions are active, all preference expressions are consulted ({{consulting}}).
+If multiple statements of preference are active, all statements are consulted ({{consulting}}).
 This might result in conflicting answers.

 Absent some other means of resolving conflicts, the following process applies to each usage category:

-* If any preference expression indicates that the usage is disallowed, the result is that the usage is disallowed.
+* If any statement of preference indicates that the usage is disallowed, the result is that the usage is disallowed.

 * Otherwise, if any preference preference allows the usage, the result is that the usage is allowed.

-* Otherwise, no preference is expressed.
+* Otherwise, no preference is stated.

 This process ensures that the most restrictive preference applies.